georgekosmidis/blog.georgekosmidis.net/README.md

 You made it so far, I am surprised :) Maybe I should do a shorter version!
 If you have any comments just reach out!
 You can find my social media handlers here: https://georgekosmidis.net.

-## And that is how my blog looks like!!
+## And that is how my blog looks like!
 [![Sample of blog.georgekosmidis.net](/_readme/sample.png)](https://blog.georgekosmidis.net)